Thursday, April 2, 2026

 We put a lot of effort into getting the moment just right.

 I remember when we were planning a surprise party for my mother’s 70th birthday.
-Everything had to be carefully arranged, and we worked hard to keep it a secret right up to the last moment.
+It took months of preparation, and we worked hard to keep it a secret.

-But what we were celebrating wasn’t just her life in the past.
+But what we were celebrating wasn’t just my mother’s life in the past.

 We were celebrating her life still being lived…